-Maintenance Responsibilities Pricing and Capital Contributions Commercial use of parkland Synthetic Surfaces Council carries out all maintenance responsibilities.
+Council carries out all maintenance responsibilities.
 Policy is to recover 25% of costs.
 Standard and comparable seasonal and casual booking fees in NSROC area.
 Schools book facilities, but are free of charge within school hours and for schools within the LGA.
+Schools within the LGA.
 Significant number of personal trainers using open space at no cost (policy position).
 Private corporate lunchtime operators conduct programs at Anderson Park.
+Anderson Park.
 Only opened in February 2015.
-Expect 50 - 60 hours of use per week.
+Septect 50 - 60 hours of use per week.
+Maintenance Responsibili ties Pricing and Capital Contributions Commercial use of parkland Synthetic Surfaces Council carries out all maintenance Policy is to recover 25% of costs.
+Standard and comparable seasonal and casual booking fees in NSROC area.
+Schools book facilities, but are free of charge within school hours and for Significant number of personal trainers using open space at no cost (policy position).
+Private corporate lunchtime operators conduct programs at Only opened in February 2015.
+Expect 50 - 60 hours of use per